L-Heidrich/Battledrones/README.md

 # Battledrones
 3D multiplayer shooter developed in Unity.
 Photon was used to implement multiplayer features. <br />
-To test the game just run the .exe file in the build folder.
+To test the game just run the .exe file in the build folder.<br />
-Source code can be viewed in the projects folder.
+Source code can be viewed in the projects folder.<br />

 Controls:

 WASD: Walk <br />